oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 Refer Documentation here: https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure
 ```
 docker login container-registry.oracle.com
-docker pull container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
+docker pull container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4-210407
-docker tag  container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4 oracle/fmw-infrastructure:12.2.1.4.0
+docker tag  container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4-210407 oracle/fmw-infrastructure:12.2.1.4.0
-docker rmi container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
+docker rmi container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4-210407

 ```
 Alternatively to build this image yourself, please refer to this [README](https://github.com/oracle/docker-images/blob/master/OracleFMWInfrastructure/README.md).

 ## 4.2.
 Building container image for Oracle WebCenter Content

+1. Clone or download the [OraHub repository](https://orahub.oci.oraclecorp.com/paascicd/FMW-DockerImages).
+The repository contains Docker files and scripts to build Docker images for Oracle products.
-You have to download the binary for WebCenter Content shiphome and put it in place.
+2. You have to download the binary for WebCenter Content shiphome and put it in place.
 The binaries can be downloaded from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/).
 Search for "Oracle WebCenter Content" and download the version which is required.
-Extract the downloaded zip files and copy `fmw_12.2.1.4.0_wccontent.jar` file under `dockerfiles/12.2.1.4` .
+Extract the downloaded zip files and copy `fmw_12.2.1.4.0_wccontent.jar` file under `../docker-images/OracleWebCenterContent/dockerfiles/12.2.1.4` .
-Set the proxies in the environment before building the image as required, go to directory located at `OracleWebCenterContent/dockerfiles/` and run these commands -
+Set the proxies in the environment before building the image as required, go to directory located at `../docker-images/OracleWebCenterContent/OracleWebCenterContent/dockerfiles/` and run these commands -

 ```
 #To build image